 A new Manage IP project opens in the Vivado IDE.
-The IP catalog opens automatically in a Manage IP project; however, the IP Catalog does not contain the repository used to package the custom UART IP.
+The IP catalog opens automatically in a Manage IP project; however, the IP catalog does not contain the repository used to package the custom UART IP.

-You now add the IP repository to the IP Catalog.
+You now add the IP repository to the IP catalog.

-- 5. In the IP Catalog window, right-click and select IP Settings, and expand IP to show Repository - 6.
-In the Repository Manager tab, click the Add Repository button to show and then select the IP Repositories Dialog Box. - 7.
+- 5. In the IP Catalog window, right-click and select IP Settings, and expand IP to show Repository. - 6.
+In the Repository page, click the Add button to show and then select the IP Repositories dialog box. - 7.
 In the IP Repositories dialog box, browse to and select the following location:

 '''

-<Extract Dir>/my simple uart.srcs/
+<Extract_Dir>/my_simple_uart.srcs/

 '''